ItzMasonFR/snek.io/README.md

 ## All rights reserved by Freezenova

-## All html rights reserved from Duckmath
+## All html code found from Duckmath

 ## Go support the original creator Freezenova